 When astronauts land on the Moon in 1964 they are surprised to discover a British flag and evidence that the place was first visited in 1899.

-On Earth, the last surviving member of the Victorian lunar expedition space crew is located and he recalls the thrilling details of their lunar adventure, including being captured by an insectoid population (called ‘Selinites’) and an encounter with a giant Moon caterpillar.
+On Earth, the last surviving member of the Victorian lunar expedition space crew, Arnold Bedford (Edward Judd), is located and he recalls the thrilling details of their lunar adventure, including being captured by an insectoid population (called ‘Selenites’) and an encounter with a ‘mooncalf’ (a giant moon caterpillar).